taskcluster/taskcluster-docs/presentations/TC-102/slides/provisioner/01-overview.md

-## Creating Worker Types
+## Overview

+* Bids on all EC2 nodes we have
+* spot bids
+* Worker Type definitions
 * Capacity, utility factor and bias
-* Worker Type definitions
-* Requirements of Provisioner